Skip to content

 Sustainable economy and household appliances

-In March 2022, the European Commission, with the Sustainable Product Policy initiative (Spi), presented a first package of proposals to accelerate the transition to a circular economy, pushing the industry towards a market of devices with a longer life cycle.
+In March 2022, the European Commission, with the Sustainable Product Policy initiative (Spi), presented a first package of proposals - Ecodesign and Energy Labelling Working Plan 2022-2024 - to accelerate the transition to a circular economy, pushing the industry towards a market of devices with a longer life cycle.
 The Ecodesign for Sustainable Products Regulation (ESPR), in fact, outlines new requirements for device manufacturers to make their products more durable, reliable, reusable, repairable and recyclable, as well as more energy efficient.

 In conclusion, the evolution from a linear to a circular economic model is a rather complex but necessary process for the environmental sustainability of the country.
 This transition, promoted by the European Commission, requires the commitment of various actors who are called upon to take action in their field of competence along the entire supply chain.